Skip to content

 What materials are used for master bath vanities.
 Common materials include wood, marble, and quartz, with granite also showing up often for countertops.
 Many buyers prefer solid wood cabinets for longevity, and one market snapshot we reviewed said 65.7% of master bath vanities are made from solid wood materials.

-Wood matters in a bathroom.
+Wood matters in luxury bathroom furniture.
 It brings warmth.
 Oak reads lighter and natural.
 Walnut reads deeper and moodier, which can feel right at home in an AURA Modern Home primary bath with low lighting and layered decor.
 If you are leaning into that look, start by browsing a walnut bathroom vanity and pay attention to cabinet depth, drawer layout, and how the finish reads in low light.

 For countertops, marble is the soulful choice.
 Granite is durable and natural.
 Quartz tends to be consistent and lower maintenance.
 Your choice should match your tolerance for care and the way you actually live in the room.